skaji/build.pl/README.md

 # build perls for plenv

 This script builds perls for plenv.
-The one command `build.pl --all` builds:
+The one command `build.pl` builds:

 * 5.8.1, 5.8.2, 5.8.3, 5.8.4, 5.8.5, 5.8.6, 5.8.7, 5.8.8, 5.8.9
 * 5.10.0, 5.10.1